Last updated: 22nd August 2018

 Your health, safety and welfare at work are protected by law, Charles Hoare landscape & garden services has a duty to protect you and keep you informed about health and safety and provide adequate information, instruction, training and supervision to enable you to carry out your work in a safe manner.

-If you require any training then please speak to your Foreman or Charles directly.
+If you require any training then please speak to your Foreman or Manager directly.

 - Take reasonable care for your own health and safety and of others who may be affected by your work, such as other workers or members of the public